Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Applications and Results

 We first tested the SGNN on synthetic outbreaks, comparing it to two baselines: (i) SIR-based maximum likelihood estimation (MLE), and (ii) exponential growth-based methods \cite{wallinga2007generation}.
 SGNN achieved an MSE of 1.83 and MPE of 18.6\%, outperforming MLE (10.4, 44.5\%) and growth-based estimates (8.1, 35.7\%) (Figure \ref{fig:r0_results}), demonstrating robustness to noise and model misspecification.

-We next applied the SGNN to early real-world COVID-19 data (Feb 20–Mar 21, 2020) from U.S. states and cities.
+We next applied the SGNN to early real-world COVID-19 data (Feb 20-Mar 21, 2020) from U.S. states and cities.
 During this period, empirical estimates of $R_0$ were highly uncertain and often underestimated due to underreporting, inconsistent testing, and data delays.
 Many early methods assumed exponential growth and homogeneous mixing, neglecting asymptomatic spread and reporting lags.

 The SGNN, trained solely on synthetic data, produced $R_0$ estimates from early COVID-19 data that were more consistent with later estimates once reporting had improved.
 For example, early estimates for New York City placed $R_0$ from 1.0-2.5 \cite{earlynyc}, yet subsequent studies using more complete data revised the estimate upward to over 5 \cite{vissat2022comparison, ives2020state}.
-The SGNN, using only data from the early February–March period, correctly produced a high $R_0$ estimate for NYC (6.14), consistent with later, more complete analyses, versus 2.35 for exponential growth fitting.
+As shown in figure \ref{fig:r0_results}, the SGNN, using only data from the early February-March period, correctly produced a high $R_0$ estimate for NYC (6.14), consistent with later, more complete analyses, versus 2.35 for exponential growth fitting.
 A full table of $R_0$ estimates is provided in Appendix \ref{appendix:extended_data}.

 These results demonstrate that simulation-grounded training enables supervised learning for scientific quantities that are unobservable in real data and highly sensitive to noise and modeling assumptions.
-SGNN’s robustness to data imperfections and its ability to implicitly infer complex transmission dynamics from short, noisy time series make it well-suited for real-time epidemic inference.
+While only one demonstration, the SGNN’s robustness to data imperfections and its ability to implicitly infer complex transmission dynamics from short, noisy time series suggest it is well-suited for real-time epidemic inference.